winstonbullen/DuoCode/README.md

 # DuoCode

-DuoCode is a code learning app that is inspired by Duolingo.
+[DuoCode](https://duocode.onrender.com) is a code learning app that is inspired by Duolingo.
 It makes learning code more fun and accessible than ever.
 It caters to a diverse range of skill levels and needs.
 Start learning today!

+## Users

+Please visit [duocode.onrender.com](https://duocode.onrender.com) for more information and user documentation.

 ## Setup